codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 `Parsec` is the type of the Megaparsec library which takes three more arguments.
 The first one is to handle errors, where `Void` is commonly used as an empty return type.
 The second one is the type we want the parser to process, in our case we want it to process the type `Request`, i.e. a `ByteString`.
-The third one is what we actually want `Parsec` to return, which are mainly of type `Request`, but are later defined for each parsing function.
+The third one is what we actually want `Parsec` to return, which are mainly of type `Response`, but are later defined for each parsing function.

 ```haskell
 type Parser = Parsec Void Request